You change lives.

-A 501(c)3 charitable organization since 1947, Eversight is the largest nonprofit eye bank network.
-We work with the families of those who donate the gift of sight for corneal transplantation and research.
+A 501(c)3 charitable organization since 1947, we work with the families of those who donate the gift of sight for corneal transplantation and research.
 We work with surgeons and researchers to provide that gift and ensure safe, successful sight-restoring transplants for more than 8,000 people every year as well as research to improve patient outcomes and one day end preventable blindness.

-- Pioneering research, at the Eversight Center for Vision and Eye Banking Research and in partnership with leading institutions like the Cleveland Clinic and University of Michigan Kellogg Eye Center.
-In 2019, the Eye Bank Association of America presented its coveted High Impact Research Grant for our work with the University of Melbourne Centre for Eye Research Australia, for research into therapies that may mitigate the global cornea shortage.
+- Pioneering research at the Eversight Center for Vision and Eye Banking Research and in partnership with leading institutions like the Cleveland Clinic, the University of Illinois and University of Michigan Kellogg Eye Center.
+In 2019, Eversight received the Eye Bank Association of America’s coveted High Impact Research Grant for our work with the University of Melbourne Centre for Eye Research Australia, for research into therapies that may mitigate the global cornea shortage.

-- Innovations, which enable surgeons to improve transplant techniques and patient outcomes.
+- Developing innovations that enable surgeons to improve transplant techniques and patient outcomes.

-- Global humanitarian impact, working with international medical communities to build capacity and develop solutions where the need for sight restoration is most critical.
+- Providing global humanitarian aid in working with international medical communities to build capacity and develop solutions where the need for sight restoration is most critical.